When I was a young mom with just 1, and then 2 kiddos, learning to juggle humans…

-Even today, 6 kids later (some days 7) I usually don’t get my shower until the last person is out the door for school.
-My interruptions are a little different now, but still pretty consistent.
-Lost books, a forgotten lunch, missing keys, last minute ride somewhere, yet I can still hear that voice from way back saying, “this is the important work.”
-What’s my attitude going to be?”
+Even today, 6 kids later (some days 7), my interruptions are a little different, but still pretty consistent.I usually don’t get my shower until the last person is out the door for school.
+Lost books, a forgotten lunch, missing keys, last minute ride somewhere, laundry half-started.
+Yet I can hear that voice from way back saying, “this is the important work, what’s your attitude going to be?”